 Iker Casillas is Spain's most decorated goalkeeper and widely considered to be one of the greatest ever.
 He won three Champions' League with Real Madrid.
 For Spain, he captained Spain into winning the WC in 2010 and two European Championships in 2008 and 2012.
 He is capped over 150 times.
 He also played for Porto.

 Franisco Buyo at the time of his retirement was the third highest in La Liga appearance record.
 He spent over a decade with Real Madrid (1986-1997), winning 13 titles with them.
 Before Real Madrid, he played for Mallorca, Deportive La Coruna and Seville.
 He earned 7 caps for Spain.
 He went to Euro 1984 and 1988 as a backup.

 Part of the all-conquering Spanish team that won the WC and two European Championships.
 He is the youngest player ever to receive his 100th caps.
 He joined Real Madrid as a teenager.
 He scored the tying goal as Real Madrid won their 10th European Cup in 2014.
 He also won his second Champions' League title by scoring a goal in the 2016 Final.
 In 2017, he won his third Champions League Cup.

 Chendo was a product of Real Madrid academy.
 He played his entire career with Real Madrid.
 He was a part of the team that won back-to-back UEFA Cup titles in the mid-1980's.
 He retired after the 1998 European Champions' League Final.
-He represented Spain at both WC Finals in 1986 and 1990.
+He had 26 caps for Spain.
+He represented them at both World Cup Finals in 1986 and 1990.